sagemath/sagewiki_to_gh-2022-10-10/days78.md

 Date of departure:

-Need financial aid:*

-Do you wish to give a talk or present a tutorial?**
+Do you wish to give a talk or present a tutorial?*

-''* There might be some limited financial aid available going in priority to students to cover local expenses''

-''** A talk can be on anything related to mathematical development (it does not have to be Sage) If you have some Sage experience, please consider giving a tutorial''
+''* A talk can be on anything related to mathematical development (it does not have to be Sage) If you have some Sage experience, please consider giving a tutorial''

+== Financial Aid ==

+A limited number of financial aids will be be distributed in priority to students and postdocs.
+Please apply before '''April 30''' by filling out this extra form and sending to [[mailto:viviane.pons@lri.fr|Viviane Pons]].

+Current status (Student, postdoc, etc.) :

+Estimation of budget for the whole event (travel, lodging):

+Do you also participate to the FPSAC conference?

+Do you have other source of funding for this event (FPSAC aid, local funding)?

 == Program ==